madibraun/mbraun_test_repo/03_exercises.md

 \

 There is some missing data in `garden_2` in the *asparagus* row and missing data in `garden_planting` in the *strawberry* row.
-There are also rows for varieties in each data frame that don't exist in the other, such as *greens* in `garden_planting`.
-Some data cleaning would have to be done to fix this, such as adding missing rows to each or just getting rid of all rows that have columns containing *NA*.
+There are also rows for varieties in each data frame that don't exist in the other, such as *greens* in `garden_planting` or more than one entry for *radish* in `garden_planting` so we don't know which plots the radishes were picked from.
+We can widen or lengthen the data sets to find common columns to join by that won't remove these variables.

   3. I would like to understand how much money I "saved" by gardening, for each vegetable type.
 Describe how I could use the `garden_harvest` and `garden_spending` datasets, along with data from somewhere like [this](https://products.wholefoodsmarket.com/search?sort=relevance&store=10542) to answer this question.
 You can answer this in words, referencing various join functions.
 You don't need R code but could provide some if it's helpful.